3.

 Edit Velocity

-23. Edit Velocity Set the A value of Pitch to the SineWave of the emitter.
+Set the value type of Pitch to Multiply Float

 Edit Velocity